nwg/racket-wiki/Intro-Projects.md

   the programs from http://rosettacode.org/wiki/Category:Racket to get started.
 * Write a markdown parser (important: lots of tests; support at least popular variants that are used by stackoverflow and github)
   - [Norman Gray](http://nxg.me.uk) has a WikiCreole parser [on PLaneT](http://planet.racket-lang.org/display.ss?package=squicky.plt&owner=nxg).
-It's reasonably clear how to generalise that to cope with markdown, and Norman is working on this as a background project.
+It's reasonably clear how to generalise that to cope with markdown, ~~and Norman is working on this as a background project.~~ but, better...
   - Also available [here](https://github.com/greghendershott/markdown).
 * Write a YAML parser
   - Now available [on PLaneT](http://planet.racket-lang.org/display.ss?package=yaml.plt&owner=esilkensen).